 Java Island is a neighborhood of Amsterdam, Netherlands.
 It is located on a peninsula, surrounded on three sides by water and on the east by the KNSM Island neighborhood.

-Their names are Brantasgracht, Lamonggracht, Majanggracht, and Seranggracht, and they are full of modern canal houses that were designed by 19 young local architects.
+Their names are Brantasgracht, Lamonggracht, Majanggracht, and Seranggracht, and they are full of modern canal houses that 19 young local architects designed.

 In the 1980s, squatters, artists, and the homeless had taken over many of the buildings in the area.
-Today it features interesting architecture and is a hidden gem of Amsterdam.
+Today, it features interesting architecture and is a hidden gem in Amsterdam.

 The name Java Island was chosen because of the Javanese people who lived here at first.
-Later in time, it became a popular place for sailors to buy coffee beans from their ships because they were cheaper than anywhere else in town.
+Later, it became a popular place for sailors to buy coffee beans from their ships because they were cheaper than anywhere else in town.

-The sailors called this area Java Island because of this reason and today there are still some coffee shops around here selling coffee beans and other things like spices from Indonesia.
+The sailors called this area Java Island because of this, and today, there are still some coffee shops around here selling coffee beans and other things like spices from Indonesia.

 11. Bloemgracht: from wallflower to sunflower

 One of the best canals in Amsterdam is the Bloemgracht.
-Bloemgracht is locationed on the west side of Prinsenhof bordering the Jordaan neighborhood.
+Bloemgracht is located on the west side of Prinsenhof, bordering the Jordaan neighborhood.

 12. Reguliersgracht: ‘postcard Amsterdam’